WxboySuper/Categorial-SPC-Outlook-Generator/README.md

-# Categorial-SPC-Outlook-Display
+# Severe Weather Outlook Display

+## Notice
+This program is only compatible with Windows 10/11

+## Licensing
-Please read the License attached to this permissions to use this program.
+Please read the license attached to this permission to use this program.

-Instructions:
+## Instructions:
 1. Download the Installer File
        Your Browser and/ or Windows may mark it as a Security Risk, this file has been tested by multiple individuals and is safe.
 2. Complete the Installation Process
-       It is recommended you create a Desktop Shortcut or another form of shortcut to access the file.
-The output folder is in the AppData folder of the user installing the program (WINDOWS)
 3. Run the programs .exe file and Enjoy!

-Included is an example of an automatically outputted image in the output folder.

-Source Code files are used to run the .py file.
-The .exe in the Releases section is standalone and does not require the file dependencies as the .py does.

-**These are Official Outlooks from the NOAA NWS Storm Prediction Center drawn and exported on an Image.**

-If you have any issues let me know on Discord @WeatherboySuper
+If you have any issues let me know on Twitter/Discord @WeatherboySuper.